jonaspleyer/globalsearch-rs/README.md

     }
    ```

    Depending on your choice of local solver, you might need to implement the `gradient` and `hessian` methods.
-Learn more about the local solver configuration in the [argmin docs](https://docs.rs/argmin/latest/argmin/solver/index.html).
+Learn more about the local solver configuration in the [argmin docs](https://docs.rs/argmin/latest/argmin/solver/index.html) or the [`LocalSolverType`](https://docs.rs/globalsearch/latest/globalsearch/types/enum.LocalSolverType.html).

    > 🔴 **Note:** Variable bounds are only used in the scatter search phase of the algorithm.
 The local solver is unconstrained (See [argmin issue #137](https://github.com/argmin-rs/argmin/issues/137)) and therefor can return solutions out of bounds.